KilianDeBock/Free3Dm/content/pages/About/Sustainability/Sustainability.content.md

+﻿# Sustainability
-﻿At Free3Dm, we strive to provide the best 3D printers, filaments, and accessories to our customers.
+At Free3Dm, we strive to provide the best 3D printers, filaments, and accessories to our customers.
 We also understand how important it is that our products remain sustainable and friendly to the environment.

 ## Reduce CO2 Emissions